MERA-Evaluation/MERA/docs/dataset_cards/en/rucodeeval.md

 ## Task Description

-Russian Code Evaluation (ruCodeEval) is the Russian analogue of the original HumanEval dataset, created to evaluate the ability of language models to generate code in the Python programming language to solve simple problems.
+Russian Code Evaluation (ruCodeEval) is the Russian analog of the original HumanEval dataset, created to evaluate the ability of language models to generate code in the Python programming language to solve simple problems.
-The dataset is aimed at measuring the functional correctness of code generation based on information from the function's documentation lines — a text description of the function's operation and several examples of results for different input data.
+The dataset aims to measure the functional correctness of code generation based on information from the function's documentation lines—a text description of the function's operation and several examples of results for different input data.

 **Keywords:** PLP, programming, Python